Coulomb gases under constraint: some theoretical and numerical results: From conditioning to shifting: quadratic confinement with linear constraint

 The proof of Theorem \ref{th:Hermite} relies crucially on the quadratic nature of the confinement potential, but remains valid whatever the pair interaction, beyond Coulomb gases, as far as it is translation invariant.
 More general linear projections can be used.
 Indeed, if we choose $\varphi(x) = p(x) - c$ where~$p$ is a linear projection over a subspace $E\subset\mathbb{R}^d$ of dimension~$m$ and $c\in\dR^m$, the result still holds.

-\begin{remark}[Ginibre random matrices and Hermite ensembles] When $d=2$ and $\beta_n=(\beta/2)n^2$ for some $\beta>0$, the probability distribution $P_n$ in Theorem~\ref{th:Hermite} is a Coulomb gas known as the \emph{$\beta$ Ginibre or $\beta$ Hermite ensemble} in random matrix theory.
+\begin{remark}[Ginibre random matrices] When $d=2$ and $\beta_n=(\beta/2)n^2$ for some $\beta>0$, the probability distribution~$P_n$ in Theorem~\ref{th:Hermite} is a Coulomb gas known as the \emph{$\beta$-Ginibre ensemble}.
 It appears also in the Laughlin fractional quantum Hall effect.
 The case $d=2$ and $\beta=2$ is even more remarkable and is known as the \emph{complex Ginibre ensemble}.
 More precisely, let~$M$ be an $n\times n$ random matrix with independent and identically distributed complex Gaussian entries with independent real and imaginary parts of mean $0$ and variance $1/(2n)$.
 Its density is proportional to $\mathrm{e}^{-n\mathrm{Tr}(MM^*)}$.
 Its eigenvalues have law~$P_n$ with $d=2$, $\beta_n=n^2$, $V(x)=|x|^2$, see for instance~\cite[Chapter~15]{MR2641363}.
 Let $\mathbb{R}^2=\mathbb{C}$, $v\in\mathbb{R}^2$ with $|v|=1$ and $c\in \dR$.
 The assumptions of Theorem~\ref{th:Hermite} are satisfied and the constraint in terms of matrices reads $\mathrm{Tr}(M)\cdot v= nc$, where we identify again~$\mathbb{C}$ with~$\mathbb{R}^2$.
 More precisely~\eqref{eq:quadcv} holds and the conditioned equilibrium measure reads

 Since the entries of~$M$ are independent, we have in particular the decomposition $M=M-\mathrm{diag}(M)+\mathrm{diag}(M)$ where $M-\mathrm{diag}(M)$ and $\mathrm{diag}(M)$ are independent.
-In this case we could probably deduce the desired result on $\mu^\varphi$ from the Tao and Vu universality theorem on the circular law~\cite{MR2722794} together with the Gibbs conditioning principle for independent Gaussian random variables to handle the diagonal part $\mathrm{diag}(M)$ conditioned on the value of $\mathrm{Tr}(M)=\mathrm{Tr}(\mathrm{diag}(M))$.
+In this case we could probably deduce the desired result on $\mu^\varphi$ from the Gibbs conditioning principle for independent Gaussian random variables to handle the diagonal part $\mathrm{diag}(M)$ conditioned on the value of $\mathrm{Tr}(M)=\mathrm{Tr}(\mathrm{diag}(M))$.
 Some numerical experiments are provided in Section~\ref{sec:applications}.
 Note that such fixed trace random matrix models appear in the Physics literature, see for instance \cite{MR3787269,MR2303267}. \end{remark}